Never too Old: Play Guitar and Reclaim Your Musical Joy

 Pick one small thing to work on.
 Not five things.
 One.
 A chord.
 A line.
 A lyric.
 Something small enough that it doesn't feel overwhelming.

 Detach from outcome.
 I mean this.
-Your job is showing up, not impressing anyone - including yourself.
+Your job is showing up, not impressing anyone, including yourself.
 You're not trying to be great today.
 You're just trying to be present.

 Notice what your body is saying.
 Not to judge it.
 Not to bully it into compliance.
 But to actually listen.
 Where's the tension?
 Where's the ease?
 What's your body trying to tell you?

-The secret to starting again?
-Don't over-plan.
-Don't wait for perfect conditions or the right moment or when you have more time.
-Just begin small.
-And begin again tomorrow.
 Follow the 20 Min Rule to ensure consistency, read about it here: The 20 -minute rule: How to build a Guitar Practice Habit that actually sticks

-Try This: 5-Minute Reconciling Practice
+Try This: 5-Minute Reset Practice

-Choose one melody or chord you already know.
 Something simple.
 Something you've played before, even if it was years ago.

 Set a 5-minute timer.
-That's it.
-Five minutes.

-Play it slowly, with full attention.
 Not fast.
 Not perfect.
 Just present.
 And while you're playing, notice:

 - Where is your breath?
 Are you holding it?